bipassed/bipassed-addons/README.md

 ## REQUIRES [VANILLA EXPANDED FRAMEWORK](https://steamcommunity.com/sharedfiles/filedetails/?id=1854607105)

 ## [Core](https://store.steampowered.com/app/294100/RimWorld/)
 **Lobotomy:** Simple and fairly inexpensive way to stop a colonist or prisoner from complaining so much.
 Lowers consciousness by 30%, chance of death on failure is 100%.
-Causes chance of berserk, psychotic wander and sad wander every 120 days or so if successful. **NOTE:** This gives a config error, it can be safely ignored.
+Causes chance of psychotic wander every 30 days or so if successful.

 **Vertical Hydroponics:** Adds a 1x1 building that grows 4 plants in once space.